Loading...

 Conclusion

 UTI is the primary cause of kidney infections, which can also result from various other conditions.
 Females of all ages and males over 65 are more prone to kidney infections.
-Most kidney infections resolve themselves with plenty of fluids and water and a course of antibiotics, but some people may require additional treatment.
+Most kidney infections resolve themselves with plenty of fluids and water and a course of antibiotics.
+But some people may require additional treatment.

 If a person suspects a kidney infection, consult a medical professional.
-Some infections can lead to more severe conditions that require immediate hospital treatment to prevent further complications.
+Some infections can lead to more severe conditions that require immediate hospital treatment to prevent further complications